 The fees that the fund has paid the vendor for fund shareholder services provided to the fund are often used by the vendor to offset the cost of recordkeeping for the plan (dashed arrow between recordkeeper and investment provider).
 The amount of offset can vary, depending on the size of the plan and the investment options provided, even to the point of covering the vendor's fees charged to the plan for plan-level recordkeeping.
 Importantly, not all plan-related expenses can be paid for by plan participants.
-For example, the DOL requires that the plan sponsor pay the costs associated with the initial design of the plan, as well as any design changes.24
+For example, the DOL requires that the plan sponsor pay the costs associated with the initial design of the plan, as well as any design changes.

 Beyond these design services, employers can share the costs of the plan services with their employees.
 However, many employers choose to cover some or all plan-related costs that legally could be shouldered by the plan participants.
-Any costs not paid by the employer, which may include administrative, investment, legal, and compliance costs, effectively are paid by plan participants.25
+Any costs not paid by the employer, which may include administrative, investment, legal, and compliance costs, effectively are paid by plan participants.

-Looking at Fees and Expenses of Mutual Funds Held in 401(k) Accounts
+Fees and Expenses of Mutual Funds Held in 401(k) Accounts

-Virtually all participant-directed 401(k) plans offer a variety of pooled investment options (such as a selection of mutual funds, collective trusts, and/or separately managed accounts), and some also include guaranteed investment contracts (GICs),26 company stock,27 or a brokerage window that gives participants access to direct investment in stocks, bonds, and other securities.28 All told, at year-end 2019, 63 percent of the \$6.4 trillion in 401(k) plan assets were invested in mutual funds (Figure 4).29 Mutual funds are required by law to disclose their fees and expenses, and ICI studies trends in those fees and expenses.30 In addition, ICI separately tracks 401(k) plan account holdings of mutual funds.31 This report combines the results of these analyses in order to examine the fees and expenses that investors incur on mutual funds held in 401(k) accounts.32 This analysis finds that:
+Virtually all participant-directed 401(k) plans offer a variety of pooled investment options (such as a selection of mutual funds, collective trusts, and/or separately managed accounts), and some also include guaranteed investment contracts (GICs), company stock, or a brokerage window that gives participants access to direct investment in stocks, bonds, and other securities.
+All told, at year-end 2020, 66 percent of the \$6.7 trillion in 401(k) plan assets were invested in mutual funds (Figure 4).
+Mutual funds are required by law to disclose their fees and expenses, and ICI studies trends in those fees and expenses.
+In addition, ICI separately tracks 401(k) plan account holdings of mutual funds.
+This report combines the results of these analyses in order to examine the fees and expenses that investors incur on mutual funds held in 401(k) accounts.
+This analysis finds that:

-- " 401(k) plan participants tend to be invested in lower-cost mutual funds. - " The mutual fund expense ratios that 401(k) plan participants incur have declined substantially since 2000, and the downward trend continued for equity and hybrid mutual funds in 2019. - " At year-end 2019, 94 percent of mutual fund assets in 401(k) plans were held in institutional and retail no-load share classes, while the remaining assets were held in load share classes, predominantly in share classes that do not charge retirement plan participants a front-end load.
+- y 401(k) plan participants tend to be invested in lower-cost mutual funds. - The mutual fund expense ratios that 401(k) plan participants incur have declined substantially since 2000, and the downward trend continued for hybrid and bond mutual funds in 2020. - " At year-end 2020, 94 percent of mutual fund assets in 401(k) plans were held in institutional and retail no-load share classes, while the remaining assets were held in load share classes, mostly in share classes that do not charge retirement plan participants a front-end load.